DanMaples/actiontracker/README.md

 ```

 # Notes
-- Output is rounded to the nearest 3 decimal places.
 - This library can make use of custom input/output parsers if you decide to use something other than JSON.
 - This library is safe for concurrent use.
-- To run the unit tests for this library, run "go test -v -race" from the root directory.
+- This library does not use any libraries not included in the standard GO libraries.
 - Output from GetStats() will be sorted alphabetically by action name.
+- Output is rounded to the nearest 3 decimal places.

 # Developer Considerations
 - When authoring this library, a decision had to be made betwen: